Residency Policy and Fees

 (c) Notification shall be made within ten (10) calendar days after the deadline for receipt of materials has passed.

-(4) A student shall not be entitled to appeal a determination of residency status if the determination made by an institution is because the student has failed to meet published deadlines for the submission of information as set forth in subsection (3) of this section.
+(5) A student shall not be entitled to appeal a determination of residency status if the determination made by an institution is because a student has failed to meet published deadlines for the submission of information as set forth in subsection (3) of this section.
 A student may request a review of a determination of residency status in a subsequent academic term.

 Section 13.
 Institutional Responsibilities.